mlflow/mlflow/docs/source/tutorial-tracking.rst

 MLflow has Python, R, and Java/Scala/JVM APIs, but this tutorial will use Python.
 There are a number of backend stores for the Tracking Server and Artifact Stores, but this tutorial will primarily show the default file-store-based and SQLAlchemy-based RDBMS-based backends.
 For other APIs and backends, see the :ref:tracking reference documentation.

 .. note::
-    You may choose to get an overview of MLflow by running one or both of the :ref:`Data Scientist Oriented Quickstart<quickstart>` or the :ref:`MLOps Professional Oriented Quickstart<mlops-quickstart000>`.
+    You may choose to get an overview of MLflow by running one or both of the :ref:`Data Scientist Oriented Quickstart<quickstart>` or the :ref:`MLOps Professional Oriented Quickstart<quickstart-mlops>`.
 The Quickstarts don't cover all of the features this tutorial will, but they will orient you to the main MLflow features and components.

 Setup
 ------